 Joseph Smith is well known as the founder of the Latter Day Saint churches (i.e. the Mormon Church) and was known as a prophet by his followers.
 During the 1820s though, Smith was relatively unknown; he claimed to have religious visions and supported himself by literally digging for treasure.

-In 1827, he was married to Emma Hale and moved with her to her hometown of Harmony, Pennsylvania.
+In 1827, he married Emma Hale and moved with her to her hometown of Harmony, Pennsylvania.
 It was at that same time that Joseph retrieved the infamous golden plates and began transcribing them.
 The transcription process, which resulted in the Book of Mormon, took place between 1827 and 1830.
 Joseph was a close friend during this time with Martin Harris, who apparently helped him transcribe the plates.
-(Note that Martin Harris' wife Lucy Harris had a prominent role in songs about the history of Mormonism on the TV show South Park, in which she is lauded as "Lucy Harris, smart smart smart smart" for her skepticism of the whole thing.
-In reality, Lucy Harris soon separated from her husband because of their disagreements over Joseph Smith and the plates.)

 In May 1829, the Smith family moved away from Harmony.
 In 1830, the Mormon church was officially founded and a fascinating historical/religious movement began.
 Joseph had quite a colorful life until he was murdered in 1844.
 Later the Mormon movement was headed by Brigham Young and resulted in the founding of Salt Lake City and Utah.